Maschinenfabrik Esslingen: Ships

 One phase was the construction of ships for inland waters at Ulm and Friedrichshafen, begun in 1852 and stopped by 1858, that saw it through the time of economic crisis after 1848.
 50 boats for the river Danube, two steamships for the river Neckar, two steamers and two tugs for Lake Constance and were the result of this thoroughly successful venture.

 Steelwork

-Longer-lived was the firms involvement in steel structures and bridging, that it continued with until the end.
+Longer-lived was the firm’s involvement in steel structures and bridging, that it continued with until the end.